Curing Hypertufa

 Some hypertufarists use a water bath to cure smaller pieces, by immersing them in a bucket of clean water for up to two weeks or longer.

-Once the pots are dry enough to handle and can be easily removed from the mold, use this method for small pots.
+If you use a mold, once the pots are dry enough to handle and can be easily removed from the mold, use the water bath method for small pots.

 Brush the outside of the item to make it appear rustic and aged, and then place it carefully in the water bath.